 What horse riding clothing should I buy for my child?

 Start with legwear.
 Younger children tend to start riding in jodhpurs.
 For everyday riding, any colour can be worn but for competitions you will need white or beige.
 Here at EQUUS we love the Toggi Showring – it’s great value, hard wearing and comes in a beautiful selection of colours.
 Older children often prefer to wear breeches.
 These finish around the mid-calf and are normally worn with long riding boots.
-Horze do a great selection of these.
-We particularly like the Horze Denim Children’s Breech.
+We particularly like the Pikeur Braddy Girls Grip Full Seat Breeches.

 Jodhpurs are designed to be worn with Jodhpur boots and these are a very important piece of kit.
-These are short black or brown boots that can be worn on their own or with ‘chaps’.
-Again we love the Toggi Ottawa Jodhpur boot which can be used for everyday riding and competitions.
+They are short black or brown boots that can be worn on their own or with ‘chaps’.
+Again we love the Shires Moretta Rosetta Children's Paddock Boots which can be used for everyday riding and competitions.
 ‘Chaps’ are a form of gaiter.
 They provide grip for the rider and protection from the stirrup leathers rubbing the inside of the leg.
-Take a look at these cute Saxon Children's Equileather Half Chap or you could go for a 'suede effect' one if you prefer.
+Take a look at the cute Saxon Children's Equileather Half Chap or you could go for a 'suede effect' one if you prefer.

-In the early stages the only other item of clothing I’d recommend, is a jacket.
-Go for one that’s not too baggy and that doesn’t have a hood.
-The HKM Children's Softshell Jacket is our favourite as it's got so many great features: it's made of technical fabric that means hay, straw and shavings don't stick to it; it's a modern style and it's waterproof.
+In the early stages, the only other item of clothing I’d recommend is a jacket.
+Go for one that’s not too baggy and that doesn’t have a hood, or the hood is removable to take off while they're riding.
+HKM Children's Softshell Sport Jacket is our favourite as it's got so many great features: it's made of technical fabric that means hay, straw and shavings don't stick to it, it's a modern style, and it's waterproof.

 Gloves are an important part of riding wear.
 Nowadays there are lots of styles to choose from.
-These Mark Todd ones will keep blisters at bay or if you prefer something more traditional this well known best seller from Mountain Horse Crochet Glove II Jr.
+These Noble Equestrian ones will keep blisters at bay or, if you prefer something more traditional, the Mountain Horse Crochet Glove II Jr is a well known best seller.

 Did you find this article interesting?